hb020/sds1004x_bode/README.md

 The oscilloscope connects using LAN to a PC running this program.
 The program makes the oscilloscope think that it communicates with a genuine Siglent signal generator.
 The program extracts the commands sent to the generator, parses them and translates to the command set, which can be understood by the connected to the PC non-Siglent generator.

-The program is written in Python and uses ```sockets``` library to connect to the oscilloscope and ```serial``` library for connecting to AWG.
+The program is written in Python and uses ```sockets``` library to connect to the oscilloscope and ```serial``` library for connecting to serial AWGs, and the ```PyVISA-py``` library for connecting to others.

-Current version of the program was tested under Linux only.
+Current version of the program was tested under Linux and MacOS only.
 Later, I'll test it under Windows too.

 ## Supported AWG Models

-As of January 2024 the program supports the following models:
+As of May 2024 the program supports the following models:

+* **Rigol DG800/DG900 series (like DG992)** When "liberated", this is a 2 channel 100MHz AWG with USB and (with the suitable adapter) ethernet interface.
+It is somewhat compatible with the SCPI 1992.0 standard.
+You must provide a Visa compatible connection string as ```port```.
+See below.

 * **BK Precision BK4075** One channel 25MHz AWG.
 Requires a RS-232 serial port for the connection to a PC.
 It is compatible with the SCPI 1992.0 standard.